 But was your case medical malpractice or medical negligence?
 Understand the differences between medical malpractice vs negligence before you consult a lawyer.

-Healthcare and law is a very complex topic, for both individuals and professionals.
+Healthcare and law is a complex topic, for both individuals and professionals.
 If you need more advice, continue reading our healthcare blog.
 We offer a myriad of different medical advice and we even have a legal section.